fresheneesz/deadunit/README.md

 Todo
 ====

-* Output test results as they happen, and display a summary at the end (so you can see what progress the test is making).
-* add a note when the tests timeout
+* add the ability to stream test results to a browser
-* add a hanging-check for node.js that checks if the script is hanging after test.writeConsole ends.
+* make deadunit work on browsers (standalone)
 * Once `colors` supports a safe mode (where it doesn't modify the String prototype), use that. *Modifying builtins is dangerous*.
 * Also see [the todos for deadunit-core](https://github.com/fresheneesz/deadunitCore#to-do)